Guide to Matting for Art Shows

 The majority of Matboard and More®’s customers are artists, whether it be photography, painting, drawings or other forms of art.
 We love to support artists and since we get so many questions about what kind of matting to use in shows, we thought it would be good to create a tutorial on exactly that!
 There are a variety of shows to consider however from large scale art fairs, small scare galleries, fine art competitions to name a few.
 We will try to cover all the bases in this article.

 Matboard and More® offers picture matting in over a hundred colors, but our most popular colors by far (80%) are either simple black or white.
 For most art shows or high end galleries, people have come to expect neutral colors such as black or white because they don’t distract from the art.
 With that said, we have also had feedback that bright colors stand out in a crowd of white matting, so don’t be afraid to experiment depending on your customers preferences.
 Many art shows have policies around the allowed colors, stipulating only whites or blacks, so it is a good idea to ask before hand.
 Competitive art shows will almost always have rule dictating neutral colors only, which include white, soft gray, cream or black.
 Even amongst the whites and blacks however there are many choices.
 For black, it’s basically a choice of textured versus smooth but, smooth blacks are the much more popular choice.
 Simple is better.
 White mats come in shades from very bright to off-white/creamy mats.

 The shade of white you choose is highly dependent on your own preferences but the most popular whites that we sell to customers are either:

-As you can see there are many choices of white to choose from but Arctic White and White Art are the most commonly used picture mats in shows, depending on whether or not conservation matting is needed.
+As you can see there are many choices of white to choose from but Off White, Arctic White and White Art are the most commonly used picture mats in shows, depending on whether or not conservation matting is needed.

 A a rule of thumb, 2-4 inches of picture matting around the art is suitable for most art work, the larger the art work, the larger the mat.
 Wide matting makes the art seem more important.
 1 inch is almost never enough, even on household art, it looks somewhat cheap.
 If you are selling your art work with just the mat, do your best to fit the outer size of the mat to a standard picture frame size (ie. 8×10″, 11×14″, 16×20″, 18×24″ etc.) as it will make it much easier for your customers when they look for a frame to match the matboard.
 Review our guide on Measuring Matboards for more detail.
 Some art work looks great with extremely wide mats, for example the square mat below is a 12×12" with a 5×5" opening.
 The borders are 3.5″, almost the same as the photo itself but it has a great effect.
 The key is to really experiment to find what works best for your art.

 Photo matting show kits are used to protect and professionally present your art work at shows.
 The three components of a show kits are picture matting, backing boards and show bags.
 The show bags are archival acrylic bags which should fit snugly with the matting and backing.
 Without bags, anyone handling the matting risks getting finger marks and smudges that will greatly diminish the value of the art.
 There are many backing boards to choose including economy chipboard, standard matting material, archival, foam board and self-adhesive mounting boards.
 All backing boards serve the same function, and it is mostly a matter of preference which one you would like to use, except if you need conservation, archival backing.
 If you use conservation matting, it only makes sense to also use archival backing board.
 For more information on our backing boards see our backing board products page page.
 Matboard and More® sells show kits in all sizes, you can either purchase standard show kits or custom show kits by adding bags/backing board as additional options.
 Either way, they are highly recommended if you intend to protect and sell your art.

 The most important secondary options are double matting, the mat core color and bottom weighting (off-set).
 Many times the mat opening is not perfectly centered in the picture matting.
 You can choose to adjust the margins however you like.
 Top center is the most common off-set, it is when you have a larger bottom margin than top margin.
 It creates a very nice effect because when people look at art, their eyes naturally look higher than the physical center of the mat.
 By having a bigger bottom margin, your image is higher as well and the eye looks directly at the center of the image.
 A 1/2″ off-set is usually enough.
 It’s a subtle but important point.

 Double Matting is when you add a second matboard layer that is placed below the top mat.
 A double mat adds a lot of value and give you the option to accent your matboard with another color.
 The image below shows a white on black double matboard.
 The black mat is the bottom (accent) layer.